eonil/CodeView/README.md

 Goals
 -----
 -	This view is designed for fast rendering and editing of fixed-font code text.
+-	Fully UTF-8 based back-end.
+So I can replace the backend eventually with something else than `NSString`.

 Non-Goals
 ---------
 -	No word-wrap.
+-	No ruler.
 -	No complex layout.
 -	No custom rich text formatting (font/color/styling).
 Everything will be controlled by predefined logics.
--	No right-to-left layout support.
 -	Perfect international text input.
 Though I will add a proper support, but I don't focus on it.
 	Actually non-ASCII character keybowrd input are out of interest.
+-	No right-to-left layout support.
+-	No vertical layout support.
 -	Space optimisation.
 This view is memory hog.
 Space optimisation is not a current godl.
 Currently editing of 10MiB file needs over 500MiB memory to wire up internal structure.
 -	Large file support.
 This view is optimised for small-to-mid scale source code. (up to 10 MiB) Support for